Ramprits/oclm-app/README.md

 ```

 If you want to upload your assets on your computer when running locally on your machine, please comment the content of your `config/plugins.js` file.
 You can also create a `config/env/production/plugins.js` file containing the cloudinary provider and delete your `config/plugins.js`.
-This way you'll have two different upload providers depending on the environment.
+This way you'll have two different upload providers depending on the environment.# oclm-app